JordanMartinez/purescript-jordans-reference/11-Syntax/Readme.md

 --   It, too, can be ignored.
 import Prelude

--- And the thing that the file is documenting usually goes here.
+-- The thing that the file is documenting usually goes here.
 --    Don't ignore this stuff. data Box a = Box a

 -- Sometimes the comment "necessary to compile" will appear.
 -- It makes the meta-language compileable.
-Ignore everything underneath it --   as you read through
+Ignore everything underneath it --   as you read through the files.
--- the files.

 -- necessary to compile
 type SomeTypeName = String